NuGet/NuGetGallery/README.md

 6.  __Be ready to guide your change through QA, Staging and Prod__ Your change will make its way through the QA, Staging and finally Prod branches as it's deployed to the various environments.
 Be prepared to fix additional bugs!

+Visual Studio may modify the `applicationhost.config` file.
+You can force git to ignore changes to this file
+with:

+    git update-index --assume-unchanged .vs/config/applicationhost.config

+You can undo this with this command:

+    git update-index --no-assume-unchanged .vs/config/applicationhost.config

+This should help prevent unwanted file commits.